sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-URL of the registry where to pull images from for the Distribution phase.
+URL of the registry where to pull images from for the Kubernetes phase.
 (Default is registry.sighup.io/fury/on-premises).

 ## .spec.kubernetes.advanced.users